Tracing ancestors from the Caribbean can be tricky because surviving records are patchy – but these six websites offer a fantastic place to start.

 The National Archives is also the place to confirm passengers aboard HMT Empire Windrush, which arrived at Tilbury Docks carrying 492 workers from the Caribbean in June 1948 (BT26/237), or the vessels that followed – such as SS Auriga, which docked with 1,100 souls on board.

 The friendly and helpful Caribbean Family History Group has two main branches, with most of the activity based around Solihull and Birmingham.
 The website has lots of useful information and links, and the group meets regularly at Solihull’s Core Library.
 Because Solihull is a FamilySearch Affiliate Library, all of the site’s digital images of Caribbean records are available to view here.

 6. Expert’s choice: Jamican Family Search

 Chosen by Paul Crooks, author of A Tree Without Roots: the Guide to Tracing British, African and Asian Caribbean Ancestry

-“Jamaican Family Search (jamaicanfamilysearch.com) is an online library for finding historical records of those who lived in the country from the late 1600s to 1920 – mainly white families and their offspring.
+“Jamaican Family Search is an online library for finding historical records of those who lived in Jamaica from the 17th century to 1920 – mainly white families and their offspring.
 The website has transcriptions from various documents including 19th-century Jamaican almanacs (which list property owners plus civil and military officials), extracts from Jamaican church records, civil registration records, wills, Jewish records, and excerpts from directories, newspapers, books and other documents.